 Are there any road closures I need to be aware of?

-Yes located at Marine Parade and Pier Gap for the duration of the event.
+Yes located at Marine Parade (from 6am Wednesday) and Pier Gap (from 6am Thursday) for the duration of the event until show close Friday.

 Can I cycle?